Director-layer dynamics in the antiferroelectric smectic-ZA phase of a ferroelectric nematic liquid crystal: Introduction

+The elastic free energy density we use for our analysis, while qualitatively different from a standard smectic-$A$, contains the usual elastic constants for layer compression and tilt.
+It assumes only that the average $\hat{n}$ is parallel to the layer planes, and in this respect could apply even in the absence of a true smectic density wave, so long as the antiferroelectric modulation of $\vec{P}$ is treated as a ``pseudo"-layered structure with periodicity small compared to optical wavelengths.
+Based on the model, we obtain an estimate of the layer compression elastic constant, $B$, in the antiferroelectric/smectic-$Z_A$ phase of DIO that is $\sim 100$ times smaller than in a typical calamitic smectic-$A$.
+However, as we will describe, this estimate is obtained from the quantity $B \delta^2$ and therefore depends strongly on the value of the chevron angle $\delta$ \cite{Chen2023}.

-Additionally, we obtain an estimate of the layer compression elastic constant in the smectic-$Z_A$ phase and compare the pretransitional behavior of splay, twist, and bend elasticities and associated viscosities at the paraelectric nematic to smectic-$Z_A$ transition with their behavior previously reported at the paraelectric nematic to ferroelectric nematic transition \cite{Mertelj2018}.
+Additionally, we compare the pretransitional behavior of splay, twist, and bend elasticities and associated viscosities at the paraelectric nematic to antiferroelectric/smectic-$Z_A$ transition with their behavior previously reported in the FNLC compound RM734 \cite{Mertelj2018}.

+Because the antiferroelectric phase in DIO unambiguously exhibits a smectic density wave and a temperature-dependent chevron layer structure, we shall hereafter refer to it as smectic-$Z_A$.